 EDSC 580 Educational Research: Methods and Analysis - 3 units

-The purpose of this course is to examine the field of educational research by exploring research methods, analyze research articles, and apply measurement and statistical techniques to problems of educational research.
+The purpose of this course is to examine the field of educational research by exploring research methods, analyzing research articles, and applying measurement and statistical techniques to problems of educational research.
 Students will learn essentials needed to carry out the entire research process and develop and implement an action research plan for a school setting.

 EDSC 590 Practicum - 3 units